 My days were spent exploring Tamarindo, swimming in the ocean, hanging out with the other guests at the Surf Camp, and learning about the “Pura Vida” life.
 I made really nice friends with people from Argentina, France, and Barcelona, and even with the little crabs that are everywhere in Costa Rica.

 If you are a surfer, you will love Playa Grande and Costa Rica in general.

 I traveled back to Liberia where I stayed just a night in probably the worst hotel room, ever.
 Thanks, Lonely Planet for recommended the flea-infested room with the drunk next door neighbor.

 I also spent the day at the Post Office, sending home EVERYTHING I did not need.
 TIP: Backpackers should not over pack, heed the warning.

 Life is full of lessons.
 Like this one: Don’t let spite blind you.

-There were a few moments on my trip that I did.
+There were a few moments on the trip that I did.
 For instance, while sending home all my belongings at the post office, I struck up a lovely conversation with a friendly local.
 I left the post office and ran into him again on the street.
-My intuition said “ask for recommendations”, but my ego said “you don’t need no help, especially because he is a man”.
+My intuition said “ask for recommendations”, but my ego said, “you don’t need any help, especially from a man”.
 And what did that get me, flea bites.
 Hindsight, ugh!